O-Ajayi/aws-serverless-project/aws-chaos-broker/Latest-Exp-BIntPrvt/Experiment-Broker-Module/README.md

 ## Deployment
 Deploy using the CI/CD pipeline of your choice.
 An example CDK and AWS CodePipeline-based build is included in another repo called  "Exeriment-Pipeline"
 To start, simply issue `cdk deploy` in the `pipeline_infra` directory of this repository.
+You can test more with this framework